kishalaya19/Linear-Regression-and-FDR/README.md

 ## Fundamental and Statistical Analysis of Stock Data

 ### Overview
 This project explores the feasibility and effectiveness of automated trading by analyzing fundamental and technical aspects of stock data.
-Utilizing data from SEC 10K filings from 2012-2016, we delve into the intricacies of stock market data, aiming to uncover patterns and predict stock behavior.
+Utilizing data from SEC 10K filings from 2012-2016, we delve into the intricacies of stock market data, aiming to derive most of popular fundamental indicators.
 The project is structured around a series of analytical tasks, including data exploration, linear regression modeling, multicollinearity analysis, p-value analysis, and False Discovery Rate (FDR) control, culminating in the evaluation of a linear regression model enhanced with interaction terms.

 ### Dataset Description
 The dataset comprises metrics extracted from annual SEC 10K filings over the period 2012-2016.
 It contains 1781 observations and 78 attributes, providing a rich foundation for deriving popular fundamental indicators and performing comprehensive stock analysis.